 Hats on hats on hats…Many moms also play the roles of partner, employee, and caregiver — of the young and old and relatives with special needs.
 That’s in spite of the fact that women have been a large part of America’s workforce since the ‘40s.
 As of 2018, two-thirds of moms were working full-time, according to census data.
 But data from the U.S. Bureau of Labor Statistics showed that the next year mothers spent almost twice as much time caring for children than fathers did.
 No surprise, all these extra hats can lead to extra stress.

 Invisible labor…Call it what you want, but the ‘mental load’ of the household tends to fall on women in heterosexual couples.
 And no, that’s not the case for same-sex couples.
 They’ve been found to split work equally.
+A McKinsey study found that moms were three times as likely as dads to take on most of the domestic labor during the pandemic, and that they were 1.5 times more likely than working dads to spend an additional three hours or more on housework and child care a day.
 An Arizona State University survey found that nine out of 10 women felt solely responsible for organizing their family’s schedules.
 And a 2008 study from the University of Michigan concluded that having a husband creates an extra seven hours of housework each week for women.
 What’s worse: a 2016 Canadian study hypothesized that doing so many household chores may be why women are more likely than men to die if they develop heart disease.
 Yes, you read that right: chores can be deadly.
 Our hearts hurt from processing all this.

 Unequal pay…We’ve known for a while that there’s a gender pay gap.
 But if you focus primarily on married mothers and married fathers, the income divide is even greater.
 And because moms are more likely to balance both work and childcare, many more moms than dads opt for part-time work.
 Thing to know: the U.S. is the only affluent country that doesn’t promise parents paid leave.
 Less than 60% of America’s workforce has access to paid leave, covering part or all of a new parent’s salary.